hieunv97/Data-Sciences/README.md

 This directories contains my code and coursework projects that are related to data analytics and data sciences.

-Most of the works are implemented in R and Python
+Most of the works are implemented in R / Python / Stata